lisdude/blightmud_mcp/README.md

 This is a collection of Lua scripts for Blightmud that implement the [MUD Client Protocol v2.1](http://www.moo.mud.org/mcp2/mcp2.html).

 It includes the following MCP packages:
 - dns-com-vmoo-client (Report client name and version.
-INCOMPLETE: Does not include linelength setting yet.)
+Also automatically set @linelength.)
 - dns-org-mud-moo-simpleedit (Allow editing of MOO verbs and lists in an external editor.)

 In addition, for MOOs that don't support MCP, these scripts include support for the early LambdaMOO local editing protocol.